 |Diabetic socks are specially designed to cater to the needs of diabetic patients.
 These socks are made of soft and breathable material like bamboo, charcoal, nylon, and spandex blends.
 These socks have extra padding at sensitive pressure points to prevent injury from friction.
 They are made to fit your feet optimally and are neither too tight nor too loose.||Regular socks are made of cotton and elastic.
 Their material and making traps moisture and prevents it from escaping from between the sock and your foot.
 These socks can impair blood circulation.
 Thus, they are not suitable for people with diabetes.
 These socks are stretchable and loose.
 They wrinkle and bunch up around your heels and beneath your toes.||Compression socks are worn by athletes to enhance their performance or to treat medical conditions like edema and venous insufficiency.
 Compression socks exert pressure around your legs to increase the blood pressure to pump the blood back up the veins and prevent swelling or blood clot formation.
 Compression socks are tight and binding, and relatively more expensive due to specific sizing requirements.|

 When you have diabetes, a good pair of diabetic socks are well worth the investment.
 Here’s a buying guide that lists out all the factors you need to consider before making your purchase.
 Check it out!

 Diabetic Socks – Buying Guide

 - Material: Diabetic socks are available in different types of materials, the most common being charcoal, bamboo, and acrylic.
-Many diabetic socks use a combination of these materials to offer the best to the customers.
+Many diabetic socks use a combination of these materials, such as a bamboo-cotton blend, to offer the best quality and comfort to the customers.